 Causeway Bay was once a small fishing village and the area is best known for its Tin Hau Temple, dedicated to the sea goddess Tin Hau built by the fishermen.

-If none of those strikes your fancy, there is the Victoria Park, the largest public park in Hong Kong.
+Another cultural heritage is the age-old tradition of villain hitting at Ngo Keng Kiu, fun for both participants and spectators.
+If none of those strikes your fancy, there is Victoria Park, the largest public park in Hong Kong.

 Suggested Hotels near Causeway Bay